 Conservatives prefer incremental progress over radical transformations.
 They tend to favour the tried and true over what’s new.
 They acknowledge the need to tackle climate change, but aren’t too keen on measures that infringe on our way of living.

-In the context of contemporary Swedish politics, conservatives have come to focus primarily on protecting the right to carry on with limitless consumption.
+What the philosopher says: In the context of contemporary Swedish politics, conservatives have come to focus primarily on protecting the right to carry on with limitless consumption.
 This has not always been the case – historically it’s actually been conservatives who have campaigned for creating wildlife reserves and during the 60’s and 70’s green issues was generally seen as right-wing concerns.

 Liberals see growth as an absolute priority in order to create the kind of wealth that is needed to invest our way out of the climate crisis.
 There’s no theoretical limit to this, as growth isn’t a zero sum game.
 They also place a lot of trust in the ingenuity of the individual, and think the government should stay out of the way of free market initiatives, so that innovation can bloom.
 Like their conservative brethren, they also want to protect the right to uphold our consumerist lifestyles.